Skip to main content

 What Your Budget Buys

 The value differential between San Diego and Atlanta is among the most dramatic of any U.S. metro-to-metro comparison.
-A $1.5M budget—which buys a nice but unremarkable 3-bedroom in La Jolla or a renovated ranch in Carmel Valley—accesses 4,500+ sq ft estates on half-acre lots in Buckhead, Milton, or Alpharetta.
-At the $800K-$1M range, where many San Diego families operate, Atlanta offers homes that would cost $1.8-2.5M in comparable San Diego neighborhoods.
-This isn't incremental savings; it's a different category of living.
+A $1.5M budget, which buys a nice but unremarkable 3-bedroom in La Jolla or a renovated ranch in Carmel Valley, can often access 4,500+ sq ft estates on half-acre lots in Buckhead, Milton, or Alpharetta.
+At the $800K-$1M range, where many San Diego families operate, Atlanta often offers homes that may cost well over $1.5M in comparable San Diego neighborhoods.
+This typically isn't incremental savings; it's a different category of living.

 Living Here